elastic/kibana/src/server/task_manager/README.md

 ## Programmatic access

-The task manager plugin exposes a taskManager object on the Kibana server which plugins can use to manage scheduled tasks.
+The task manager mixin exposes a taskManager object on the Kibana server which plugins can use to manage scheduled tasks.
 Each method takes an optional `scope` argument and ensures that only tasks with the specified scope(s) will be affected.

 ```js
 const manager = server.taskManager;